aakarsh-1123/Surge/README.md

 The code in this repository requires the following dependencies:
 - Python (version X.X.X)
-- Libraries: NumPy, Pandas, Scikit-learn, TensorFlow, Keras
+- Libraries: NumPy, Matplotlib, Pandas, Scikit-learn, TensorFlow, Keras

 Please ensure that you have the necessary dependencies installed before running the code.